Skip to content

 “We all had to adapt to a new way of communicating and learning.
 It is my first time doing a course like this let alone online and it has been a great informative experience which I have to say is down to Limin.
 Her classes were engaging, informative and enjoyable.
 She is a person who is gifted in many ways, one of which is teaching, be it to a child or an adult.
 I would have no hesitation in attending her of your future classes or recommending her and the Portobello Institute.
 Any child in her presence is bound to feel nurtured that is a gift in itself.” – Regina Ainsworth (SNA 5 student)

-This course runs from 22nd July ’25 – 29th April ’26.
-A provisional course schedule is available here.
+The summer intake of this course commences on 12/05/26.
+A provisional class schedule is available here.
 This is subject to change.

 This course has been specifically designed to be delivered online with live lectures.
 Webinars are recorded and should you miss a session, you can catch up with the recorded session at a later date.